Last week I asked this on my FaceBook page and was pretty floored by the response:

 “Besides the Bible, what ONE book do you think every Christian woman should read?”

 You can read other’s responses here.
-Today I’d like to share my 10 “must read” books.
-These are books I consider essential reading for any Christian woman.
+Today I’d like to share my 10 “must read” books for Christian women.
+These are books I consider essential reading.
 They have all changed me in some profound way.

 Although I would like to be able to list them in order of “profoundness,” I, of course, cannot.
 So here they are pretty much in random order.
 P.S.
 I welcome you to share what ONE book you recommend in the comments!

 My husband and I met Bro.
 Yun in passing one day in a parking lot.
 Imagine that.
 At the time, we had no idea who he was.
 Jackson turned to me afterwards and said, “I felt the presence of God in that man like I’ve never felt before.
 Did you feel the same thing?!”

 About a year later, we saw this man’s face on his book and knew.

 I would describe Bro.
 Yun as one “poor in spirit.”
 We know what scripture says about those.
 And reading through this book?
 Can I just say that reading through it is amazing, convicting, profound, faith building, and life changing.
 You will not regret reading this book.
 That’s a guarantee.

 Admission: I’m not much of a fiction fan.
 I can’t remember the last time I read a fictional book but Francine Rivers?
 And this particular title?
 Oh my goodness, it truly is a must read, fiction or not.
 Francine tells the story of Angel, a young girl sold into prostitution and hardened by years of abuse.

 But then an upright and kind farmer marries her and redeems her from the life of a prostitute.
 He gives her a chance for a new life.